gemadarc/gemadarc.github.io/education/school.md

 ## Food

 Breakfast will be provided by hotel.
-We highly encourage you to book lunch box and dinner provided by the local organizing committee to have save, convenient and delicious food.
+We highly encourage you to book lunch box and dinner provided by the local organizing committee to have safe, convenient and delicious food.
 Tickets can be purchased on site one day before the school.
 Please indicate your food preference in our [registration form](https://goo.gl/forms/Z8obATHgnBI5s3vA2) so that we can prepare accordingly.
 We can provide information for your own food adventures on excursion days.
 It would be wise to have some local students in your adventure team.

 ## Lodging